-Organisations that move to a thin client environment offer several benefits.
-Most benefits affect large enterprise organisations where supplying employees with desktop computers exhausts much of the IT budget.
+Organisations that move to a thin client environment can realise several benefits.
+Most benefits affect large enterprise organisations where equipping employees with desktop computers exhausts much of the IT budget.
 The costs of deploying new desktops and mobile devices for each new employee can be millions for a large organisation.
 Thin client computing reduces much of the overhead necessary for desktops, including costs in IT support, replacement parts, upgrades, and recycling.

 Benefits of using thin clients include:

 - Centralised IT: Because a thin client must pull its software and operating system from the network, IT controls allowable applications running on the system.
 A list of available software is typically offered to network users, who can install it in their virtual environment when needed.
 An administrator must approve any unapproved software and make it available on the centralised server.